Five Affordable Classic Motorcycles Under $5,000

 You can get these in the US for $2,500-4,000 for one in good condition and that has been maintained.

-If it has high miles, that's actually OK, as long as it has had few owners and the valves have been serviced regularly.
+If it has "high" miles (say up to 50,000 miles or 80,000 kilometers), that's actually OK, as long as it has had few owners and the valves have been serviced regularly.
 Just use it to your advantage and get a discount.
 It's very hard to sell a motorcycle that has more than 50,000 miles on it.
 (But remember: what goes around comes around when it's your turn to sell it.)

 Apart from the usual things to check for, look for the following: